keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/config.md

 ## Usage

-Each cluster must have atleast one `KeptnConfig` CRD that describes all configurations for that cluster.
+Each cluster must have at least one `KeptnConfig` CRD that describes all configurations for that cluster.

 ## Example